-If you earn less than $53,564 per year and you make after-tax super contributions, the Australian government will also contribute into your super account.
+If you earn less than $54,837 per year and you make after-tax super contributions, the Australian government will also contribute into your super account.
 The government co-contribution scheme is designed to assist low to middle income earners by boosting their retirement savings over time.

 How does the government super co-contribution work?

-A maximum government co-contribution of $500 is available if you contribute $1,000 and earn $38,564 or less.
-A reduced amount may be received if you contribute less than $1,000 and/or earn between $38,564 and $53,564.
+A maximum government co-contribution of $500 is available if you make after-tax contributions to your super fund totalling $1,000 and earn $39,837 or less in 2020/21.
+A reduced amount may be received if you contribute less than $1,000 and/or earn between $39,837 and $54,837 before tax.

-The Australian Taxation Office (ATO) determines whether you qualify for a government co-contribution based on the data received from Christian Super (by 31 October each year for the previous financial year) and the information contained in your tax return.
+The ATO determines whether you qualify for a government super co-contribution based on the data received from your super fund (by 31 October each year for the previous financial year) and the information contained in your tax return.
 This means there may be a time lag between when you make your after-tax super contribution and when the government pays the co-contribution.

 Can’t afford to make a contribution?